katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-04-ahad-biha-kmsa/ReadMe.txt

 --------------Exercise 4.4--------------
-Answers for running the code given in the exercise:
+See FunPar.fsy all added lines are marked with comments Answers for running the code given in the exercise:

 > run(fromString "let pow x n = if n=0 then 1 else x * pow x (n-1) in pow 3 8 end");;